erf-model/ERF/Docs/sphinx_doc/boxlib_bits.rst

 Development Reference
 =====================

-Function Listing for PeleC
+Function Listing for ERF
 --------------------------

-When built, the full doxygen documentation for PeleC can be found `here <../../../doxygen_output/html/index.html>`_.
+When built, the full doxygen documentation for ERF can be found `here <../../../doxygen_output/html/index.html>`_.